Privacy & AI

 LLMs, too, have some uses, both for research, and for otherwise inconsequential tasks.
 (I was an early adopter of x.ai circa 2017(!), when the site was a useful scheduling tool.)

 Writing is not one of those inconsequential tasks.
 But now I'm going in circles.
 (Yes, editing, too, is a task that takes special expertise.
-Some of my best writing has happened because of excellent editors with whom I've had the fortune to work over the years.)
+Some of my best writing has benefited from excellent editors with whom I've had the fortune of working over the years.)

 *No cookies and dark mode